python/cpython/Doc/library/codecs.rst

    Implements the ``'ignore'`` error handling.

-   Malformed data is ignored and encoding or decoding is continued without further notice.
+   Malformed data is ignored; encoding or decoding is continued without further notice.